Pop Music Revolutionaries in Modern Japan|

 |Additional Requirements and/or Comments: |

 All lyrics and textual materials will be provided in English translation.
-No prior knowledge of Japanese language, Japanese culture, or musicology/ethnomusicology is necessary.
+No prior knowledge of the Japanese language or Japanese culture is required.
+Students do not need any background in musicology or ethnomusicology to be successful in this course.

 |Drop/Add Enrollment Requests|